-When uploading images to your campaign banner, you'll see that we list the recommended size as 1924 pixels wide by 824 pixels high (1924x824).
+When uploading images to your campaign banner, you'll see that we list the recommended size as 1920 pixels wide by 730 pixels high (1920x730).
 An image in this size will look best when people view your fundraiser on a large desktop monitor.

-Your fundraising page is responsive though, which means that it automatically adapts to the size of screen the person is viewing it on.
-If they have a screen smaller than 1924x824, they'll see the sides of the image being cropped as the site "responds" to the size of the screen.
-This is done in order to retain the overall look of the page (like your buttons, title, countdown timer, and more) on a wide variety of screen sizes.
+With that being said, your fundraising page is responsive.
+This means that it automatically adapts to the size of screen the person is viewing it on.
+For screens smaller than 1920x730, images will be cropped as the site "responds" to the size of the screen.
+This is done in order to retain the overall look of the page (including your buttons, title, countdown timer, and more) on a wide variety of screen sizes.

-As a general rule of thumb, you should format your images in a way such that all the "main" content of the image should fit within the middle 1170 pixels of the entire 1924 pixel wide image.
+As a general rule of thumb, you should format your images in such a way that all "main" content of the image fits within the center 1170 pixels of the entire 1920-pixel-wide image.
 Anything within this 1170 pixel wide "safe zone" will not get cropped, even on smaller screens.

-The red box in the image above shows the full 1924 pixel wide image that we recommend you upload.
-Users with a large enough screen will see everything in the red box.
+The red box in the image above shows the full, 1920-pixel-wide image which we recommend you upload.
+Users with a large enough screen will see everything inside the red box.